den-materials/intro-jquery/README.md

 ## DOM manipulation with jQuery - Intro

 Before we get into jQuery, let's just think about how we would perform the following tasks:
-  - `select` a DIV and change it's content
+  - `select` a DIV and change its content
   - `append` a new DIV with some content to a web page
   - `listen` for events on a collection of DIVs or other HTML elements
     + For example, a blog site might have a "like" button for each comment on a post.